chevere/docs/library/Action.md

 # Action

-The Action component is in charge of providing a context for executing any given instruction.
+The Action component is in charge of providing context for executing any given instruction.
 Its purpose is to provide a typed layer for handling input instructions to a system.

 This component enables to define input parameters, its regex validation, default values, description and expected return parameters.